stevana/armstrong-distributed-systems/docs/implementing-behaviours.md

 And that's the story of how Erlang started, Joe implemented his ideas on how to improve PLEX in Prolog.

-Kerstin Ödling, one of the first Erlang user, wanted to program MD110 telephone switch.
+Kerstin Ödling, one of the first Erlang user, wanted to program the MD110 telephone switch.

 She was using fishbone diagrams (finite state machine without cycles) like these[^0] to describe telephony services (I'm imagining these being something